Postmates and DoorDash are testing delivery by robot with Starship Technologies

 According to DoorDash co-founder Stanley Tang, testing out robotic “dashers,” doesn’t mean the company will attempt to replace human workers any time soon, or ever.
 He said, “We have people who use cars, bikes, scooters, motorcycles or walk to make a delivery.
 And each has a different strength and suitability for different deliveries.
 Robots will be another type of vehicle in our system.”

-Tang said the startup is only testing how to integrate robots into its marketplace, but he envisions that a customer will opt to have their order delivered by robot, get a text message when the unit rolls up to their door, then will have to click a link in that message to open the locked bay on the so-called “personal delivery device” to retrieve their order.
+Tang said the startup is still testing precisely how to integrate robots into its operations, but he envisions that a customer will opt to have their order delivered by robot, get a text message when the unit rolls up to their door, then will have to click a link in that message to open the locked bay on the so-called “personal delivery device” to retrieve their order.

-Because workers on the platform get a tip based on the overall cost of the order they deliver, they tend not to want to do lots of small order deliveries nearby, like the single, $7 burrito.
-Tang hopes to use the robots to alleviate dashers of the deliveries they don’t want to do anyway.
+Because workers on DoorDash get a tip based on the overall cost of the order they deliver, they tend not to want to do lots of small deliveries nearby, like the single, $7 burrito.
+Tang hopes to use robots to alleviate “dashers” of the deliveries they don’t want to do anyway.

 Postmates is a larger operation than DoorDash at this point, delivering not just food and alcohol from restaurants, but also groceries and items from retailers to its customers.
 The company’s aims are similar to those of DoorDash’s though, in testing out Starship Technologies delivery robots– learn how it all works in the real world.